Tech-at-DU/Trees-Mazes-Python/P1-Solving-the-Maze/content.md

 > [solution]
 >
-> The completed `backtrack` method should looks like this:
+> The completed `backtrack` method should look like this:
 >
 >     def backtrack(self, cell):
 >         self.maze_array[cell] &= ~SOLUTION_BITS